COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 31. zIIP CPU Time Comparisons between TYPE72GO and TYPE30_V.

-are compared with zIIP CPU times in the SMF Type 30 Interval Record.
+are compared with zIIP CPU times in SMF Type 30 Interval Record.

 Total zIIP times match very well, between SMF and RMF, and between